 How to start a state

 This talk offers a 101 on starting a new state – or creating a virtual nation.
-From the sudden emergence of special jurisdictions and the now over 4,000 economic zones, to the dreams and realities of seasteading, this talks explores the seemingly eternal search for virgin territory and the possibility to start anew.
+From the sudden emergence of special jurisdictions and the now over 4,000 economic zones, to the dreams and realities of seasteading and blockchain jurisdictions, this talks explores the seemingly eternal search for virgin territory and the possibility to start anew.